abhisheksk24/trojenhex-ossinspector/README.md

-# TrojenHex OSS Inspector for repository rating and is it good repo or not.
+# TrojenHex OSS Inspector for repository rating and checking whether good repo or not.